DJ on the one and two

-Turntablists use a record player to play records in ways they weren’t meant to be played.
+Turntablists use record players to play records in ways they weren’t meant to be played.
 By speeding up, slowing down and reversing the record under the needle, a whole universe of new sounds becomes possible.
-This new tool is still in its early stages of development.
+The record player as musical instrument is still in its early stages of development.
 DJs already invented the instrumental sound of hip-hop.
 I wonder what else they have coming.

-Turntablism didn’t break into the wider consciousness until Grand Mixer DST appeared with Herbie Hancock in “Rockit.”
+Turntablism broke into mass consciousness when Grand Mixer DST appeared with Herbie Hancock on “Rockit” in 1983.
 The first turntablist I had a relationship with was Jam Master Jay, from his work with Run-DMC in tracks like “Peter Piper.”
+More recently I got hip to DJ Premier, who produced my favorite Nas track, “Nas Is Like.”
+Hear Primo on Gang Starr’s “DJ Premier in Deep Concentration.”

-See more scratch notation courtesy of Wayne Marshall.
+See more scratch notation, courtesy of Wayne Marshall.

 Speaking of the Funky Drummer, see an amazing freestyle by Mos Def, Black Thought and Eminem over a DJ scratching the Bonus Beat reprise.